noahehall/theBookOfNoah/0current/aws/0networking.md

   - route53 will handle the health checks for each instance behind the ELB

-- hosted zones: all the domains you managed with route 53
+- hosted zones: all the domains you managed with route53

   - SOA: start of authority
   - NS: name records